Access Logging¶

 Waitress sends its logging output (including application exception

-renderings) to the Python logger object named waitress
+renderings) to the Python logger object named waitress.
+You can

 influence the logger level and output stream using the normal Python